 13. Think about 3 things you’re grateful for

 From now on, think about 3 things you’re grateful for.
-It can be something as small as getting a project approved to a team worker that went of his way to help you.
+It can be something as small as getting a project approved to a team worker who went of his way to help you.
 Develop an attitude for gratitude.

-These are some of the motivational hacks for project managers that can help them manage work better, maintain a good health and create a better work-life balance.
+These are some of the motivational hacks for project managers that can help them manage work better, maintain good health and create a better work-life balance.

 If you’d like to share some hacks or tips, don’t forget to leave a comment below.
 With this, we would like to wish you a very happy new year.